isomerpages/moe-methodistgirlssch/_secondary-academic/Computer Studies.md

 <h3>Computer Studies for Lower Secondary</h3>
 <p>Computer Studies lessons for each lower secondary class will be conducted
 once every fortnight, with each session lasting 1 hour and 50 minutes.
-By the conclusion of their second year at MGS, all students will have attained proficiency in utilizing the Python programming language to develop interactive games.
+All students will have attained proficiency in utilizing the Python programming language to develop interactive games.
 While Computer Studies for lower secondary levels is a non-examinable subject, students will undergo assessment based on their assignments and projects, allowing for holistic evaluation of their comprehension and application of concepts.</p>
 <h3>Computer Studies for Upper Secondary/IP Years</h3>
 <p>The Upper Secondary and IP Year 3 and 4 levels offer Computing as a subject,
 providing students with the opportunity to further enrich and deepen their